 Perform an offline deployment of a SQL Server big data cluster

-This article describes how to perform an offline deployment of a SQL Server 2019 big data cluster (preview).
+This article describes how to perform an offline deployment of a SQL Server 2019 Big Data Clusters.
 Big data clusters must have access to a Docker repository from which to pull container images.
 An offline installation is one where the required images are placed into a private Docker repository.
 That private repository is then used as the image source for a new deployment.

 - Docker Engine 1.8+ on any supported Linux distribution or Docker for Mac/Windows.
 For more information, see Install Docker.